ankidroid/Anki-Android/Development-Guide.md

 ./gradlew connectedCheck
 ```

+**Note:** Some of the unit tests involve the deletion of models, which will force a full-sync, so it's not recommended to try running the tests on your main device.

 ## Compiling from the command line
 If you have the Android SDK installed, you should be able to compile from the command line even without installing Android Studio.